dsager/muecken/README.md

 progress and not really usable yet.
 Feel free to look around but don't expect too much ;)

-Muecken (German for "mosquito", an informal word for money) is supposed to provide an easy way of parsing, analyzing and categorizing financial data to give you an overview of where money comes from and, most probably more important, where it goes.
+Muecken (German for "mosquitos", an informal word for money) is supposed to provide an easy way of parsing, analyzing and categorizing financial data to give you an overview of where money comes from and, most probably more important, where it goes.

 The main design goal for this library is simplicity, so I'm using the Ruby standard library as much as possible.

+## Usage

+To be defined...

 ## Categorization